microsoft/axe-windows/docs/Automation.md

 **Name** | **Type** | **Description**
 ---|---|---
-Properties | `Dictionary<string, string>` | A string to string dictionary where the key is a UIAutomation property name and the value is the corresponding UI Automation property value.
+Properties | `Dictionary<string, string>` | A string to string dictionary where the key is a UI Automation property name and the value is the corresponding UI Automation property value.
 Patterns | `IEnumerable<string>` | A list of names of supported patterns.

 ### Using the assembly